YinJC/uk-tex-faq/FAQ-braket.md

----
-layout: page
-title: Set specifications and Dirac brackets
+# Set specifications and Dirac brackets
----

 One of the few glaring omissions from TeX's mathematical typesetting capabilities is a means of setting separators in the